Sprite Sheet Unpacker

 How Sprite Sheet Unpacker works

-Start with atlas image files, then choose config parsing, auto detect, or grid slicing depending on what metadata you have.
-The tool normalizes frame rectangles, resolves multipack page references, and previews each frame directly on the atlas before export.
+Start with atlas image files, then choose config parsing, auto detect, manual recovery, or grid slicing depending on what metadata you have.
+The tool normalizes frame rectangles, resolves multipack page references, previews each frame directly on the atlas, and can show a draggable animation preview before export.

 Once the frame list looks correct, export a ZIP with one PNG per sprite plus a frames.json manifest.
 That makes it practical to hand extracted assets to game engines, QA workflows, or atlas-debug sessions.